-Dr Leonard E. Gibbs (1943 to 2008), Professor Emeritus of Social Work at the University of Wisconsin-Eau Claire, was an internationally recognized expert in the field of evidence-based practice (EBP) and was a fervent proponent of EBP in the helping professions.
+Dr Leonard E. Gibbs (1943 to 2008), Professor Emeritus of Social Work at the University of Wisconsin-Eau Claire, was an internationally recognized expert in the field of evidence-based practice (EBP) and a fervent proponent of EBP in the helping professions.
 As part of his legacy, Len's widow, Betsy McDougall-Gibbs, established the Leonard E. Gibbs Award for Outstanding Contribution to Evidence-Based Practice, through the Campbell Social Welfare Coordinating Group (SWCG).

+The Leonard E. Gibbs Award will be given to the authors of a completed Campbell systematic review that contributes to evidence-informed practice in social welfare.
 Each year, the Leonard E. Gibbs Fund will honor the winning review team with one fully paid registration to the Campbell annual conference, where they will be recognized for their groundbreaking work.

 Award recipients over the years